Histoplasma capsulatum

 • Microcondia: smooth spherical structures 2-4 μm in diameter.
 When contaminated soil is disturbed, microconidia can become airborne and settle in patients’ alveoli to cause infection.

-• Yeast form: with infection, the fungus transitions to yeast, which is the form seen in tissues (or in vitro when incubated at temperatures of ≥37°C).
+• Yeast form: with infection, the fungus transitions to yeast, seen in tissues (or in vitro when incubated at temperatures of ≥37°C).

 • Appearance: oval, narrow-based, budding yeast, 2-4 μm in diameter Fig 2.

-• May be seen within macrophages or in tissues and serve to facilitate dissemination from the lung to multiple other sites.
+• It may be seen within macrophages or tissues and facilitates dissemination from the lung to multiple other sites.

 There's more to see -- the rest of this topic is available only to subscribers.